swierkosz/ExecAsync/README.md

 Additional parameters:
 * `applicationUrl` - a URL of the web application that is to be started
+* `expectedResponseCode` - an expected HTTP status code that will identify the application as ready; 200 is the default
 * `timeout` - a number of seconds to wait for process to start, an exception will be thrown unless process started; 300 is the default
 * `failIfAlreadyRunning` - indicates whether the task should fail if process is already running; true is the default